Calibration frames#

 Recall that for a Gaussian distribution, the probability for a data point being \(>3\sigma\) away from the mean \(\mu\) is very very slim.
 So if we see such a data point that is quite far from the center of the data set, it is probably an outlier and should be removed.
 This is the idea of sigma clipping.

 In the following, we flag out pixels that are \(>3\sigma\) away from the median value (we don’t use the mean value because it is heavily biased by these cosmic rays).
-You can see the cosmic rays being marked as red in the figure below (they are tiny dots).
+You can see the cosmic rays being marked as black in the figure below (they are tiny dots).

-hdu = fits.open('./bias/b0860c1.fits')[0]
+hdu = fits.open('./calibration_frames/bias/b0860c1.fits')[0]

 img = hdu.data.astype(float)